-Jennifer Richard, MaineCF’s director of gift planning, shares insights from her years as a trusts and estates attorney.
+Jennifer Richard, MaineCF’s senior director of gift planning, shares insights from her years as a trusts and estates attorney.

 MaineCF: Working with clients in your former practice, how did the question of charitable giving come up?